Microscale Sensing with Strongly Interacting NV Ensembles at High Fields: Numerical simulations

 To create each random cluster, we place 30 NV centers following uniform probability distribution within a volume that would correspond to 30 NV centers if these were periodically arranged.
 This volume is

 where $a=3.57\times10^{-10}$m is the lattice constant of diamond.
 Besides we impose the restriction that two NV centers cannot occupy the same lattice cell.
-We then select those NV centers that have fallen within a spherical volume, corresponding on average to $4$ NVs.
+We then select those NV centers that have fallen within a spherical volume that contains, on average, $4$ NVs.
 The radius of this sphere is given by

-Only the configurations containing $2$ to $6$ NV centers are taken as valid; with these, simulations are conducted with the parameters specified in \textit{Numerical results}.
-Besides $\delta=200$~Hz, $\tau=10^{-4}$s and $n_{sr}=100$.

-The output corresponding to each cluster is $\sum_{j=1}^q \langle\sigma_j^{z}\rangle/q$, where $q$ is the number of NVs participating in the respective configuration.
-This output is then averaged across hundreds of configurations, resulting in $\bar{\sigma}^z= \frac{1}{Q} \sum_{k=1}^Q \frac{1}{q_k} {\textstyle\langle \sum_{i=1}^{q_k}} \sigma_i^z \rangle$.
-In particular, the CPMG-integrated protocol is run over $Q=400$ clusters, while the SHIELD protocols are run over $Q=200$, as the latter converge faster because the dipole-dipole suppression eliminates the heterogeneity among the configurations.
-This phenomenon is captured in Fig.~\ref{fig:1ppm}, where the output signals for $1$ppm are depicted along with a convergence graph (Fig.~\ref{fig:1ppm}d).